soheezen/soheezen.github.io/index.md

 layout: home
 ---

 I am a mathematics undergraduate at the National University of Singapore.
-My main interests are in algebra, particularly representation theory, cluster algebras, algebraic geometry, and related areas.
+My main interests are in algebra, particularly representation theory, algebraic geometry, and related areas.
+Currently working on my final year project where I am investigating cluster algebra structures on Kac-Moody open Richardson varieties.

 [CV](/resume.pdf)